sam0983/ece209as_project/docs/proposal.md

 ### 9.b.
 Datasets

 List datasets that you have identified and plan to use.
-Provide references (with full citation in the References section below).
+Provide references (with full citation in the References section below). <br />
 CIFAR-10 dataset is used in this research.

 ### 9.c.
 Software